Laxmmi Bomb: Akshay Kumar's Sari-clad Look As Laxmmi Will Leave You Stunned!

 While the film has already hit the shooting floors, the superstar recently dropped a surprise on his social media page.

-Sharing his first look from the film, the 'Mission Mangal' actor wrote that he is both excited and nervous to play the character of Laxxmi in this film.
+Sharing his first look from the film, the 'Mission Mangal' actor wrote that he is both excited and nervous to play the character of Laxxmi.
 His caption read, "Navratri is about bowing to the inner goddess and celebrating your limitless strength.
 On this auspicious occasion, I am sharing with you my look as Laxmmi.
 A character I am both excited and nervous about... but then life begins at the end of our comfort zone... isn't it? #LaxmmiBomb."

 In the still shared by Akshay, the actor is seen dressed in a red sari and sporting an intense look, standing next to a Durga idol with Mahishasura at her feet.